johnrm174/model-railway-signalling/README.md

 * New Feature - Route lines & points can be added to Track Sections (to highlight when occupied)
 * New Feature - Support for 'track circuit' train detection as an alternative to event-based sensors.
+* Improved synchronisation of gpio sensors and linked objects on MQTT broker connect
+* New 'circuit breaker' functionality for GPIO ports to lock out noisy external track sensors.
-* Improved synchronisation of gpio sensors and linked objects on MQTT broker connect (NOTE THAT THIS INTRODUCES A CHANGE TO THE API IF YOU HAVE DEVELOPED YOUR OWN LAYOUT INTERFACE).
+(NOTE THAT THIS INTRODUCES A CHANGE TO THE API IF YOU HAVE DEVELOPED YOUR OWN LAYOUT INTERFACE).
 * TBD, TBD